 ATTENTION Faculty: If you are using any of these lessons in your online course, please use the following disclaimer to serve as directions for your students:

-When accessing the following module(s) be aware that you will first be directed to complete a demographics form.
-Once this form is completed and submitted, you will then be directed to a short registration page and then onto the module log in page.
+When accessing the following module(s) be aware that you will first be directed to complete a short registration form and then you will be provided with a link to the module log in page.
 Enter the log in information listed below to proceed to the content (please enter the same email address throughout the module!).
 Make sure to complete all activities and requirements within each module.
 Once you are done, you must enter your same email address and click on the FINISH button at the end of the module in order for your grade to be recorded.
 The program manager will receive notification of your completion via email.
 Upon verification of all requirements you will receive an email with a link to complete a short evaluation survey before being directed to your certificate of completion.
 Please be aware that it may take between 24 to 48 hours after submission of lesson for you to receive this email.

 Important Module Log in Instructions:

 When Prompted, you must enter the following log in to access each module:

 User Identifier: Your email address MUST be entered in order to receive notice of your certificate (use the same email address throughout lesson!!).

 NOTE: it is a good idea to bookmark the lesson in case you need to return to it later.

 All lessons are created using Softchalk CLOUD, and can be accessed using any of the most recent versions of the following browsers: